Food Combining Recipes

 ||What Are You Willing to Do to Get What You Really Want?

 Who the book is for

-The food combining recipes are based on the work of Dr William Hay who believed that all disease was a result of the accumulation of toxic and acid waste products in the body.
+The recipes are based on the work of Dr William Hay who believed that all disease was a result of the accumulation of toxic and acid waste products in the body.
 He believed that disease was due to: